-An option to call the instrument after five years but prior to the start of, or during, the period in which the instrument will be gradually derecognised will not be viewed as an incentive to redeem as long as the Labuan bank does not do anything that creates an expectation that the call will be exercised at that point.
+27 An option to call the instrument after five years but prior to the start of, or during, the period in which the instrument will be gradually derecognised will not be viewed as an incentive to redeem as long as the Labuan Islamic bank does not do anything that creates an expectation that the call will be exercised at that point.

-Replacement issues may be concurrent with, but not after the instrument is called.
+28 Replacement issues can be concurrent with, but not after the instrument is called.